davidpcaldwell/slime/jsh/tools/provision/README.md

 `INONIT_PROVISION_USER` environment variable must be defined as the user name; this will trigger the remote script to prompt for the password.
 Because the password will be read by the script from standard input, the remote provisioner must be written to a temporary file and then executed from there (which makes the command somewhat longer).
-(Note that this sample command will not work; the repository is fictional.)
+(Note that this sample command will not work without modification; the repository is private.)

 	(export TMP_INSTALLER=$(mktemp);
 	export INONIT_PROVISION_SCRIPT_JSH=https://bitbucket.org/api/1.0/repositories/davidpcaldwell/slime-kit/raw/tip/test/provision-script.jsh.js;